Schisandra chinensis

 Schisandra chinensis, whose fruit is called schisandra, magnolia berry or five-flavor fruit, is a vine plant native to forests of Northern China, the Russian Far East, Korea, and Japan.
 It is hardy in USDA Zones 4-8.
 The fruits are red berries in dense clusters around 10 cm long.

 Names

+The berry is commonly known as "five-flavor berry."
+In Mandarin it is called wǔwèizi (五味子 (five-flavor berry)); in Korean, omija (Hangul: 오미자).
+These names refer to the idea that the berry possesses all five of the basic flavors: bitter, sweet, sour, salty and pungent.

-The 'five flavour' name comes from the fact that its berries possess five basic flavors: salty, sweet, sour, pungent (spicy), and bitter.
-Sometimes, it is more specifically called běi wǔwèizi (北五味子 (northern five-flavor berry)) to distinguish it from another schisandraceous plant, Kadsura japonica, that grows only in subtropical areas.
+Sometimes it is more specifically called běi wǔwèizi (北五味子 (northern five-flavor berry)) to distinguish it from another schisandraceous plant, Kadsura japonica, that grows only in subtropical areas.
 Another species of schisandra berry, Schisandra sphenanthera, has a similar but different biochemical profile.
-The Chinese Pharmacopeia distinguishes between S. chinensis and S. sphenanthera (南五味子 (nán wǔwèizi, southern five-flavor berry)).
+The Chinese Pharmacopeia (2015) distinguishes between S. chinensis and S. sphenanthera (南五味子 (nán wǔwèizi, southern five-flavor berry)).

 Taxonomy

 The genus Schisandra was first published by André Michaux in 1803, the name deriving from the Greek words schizein ('to split') and andros ('man'), referring to the separate anther cells on the stamens.

 In the 21st century, Schisandra chinensis belongs to the family of Schisandraceae.
 In earlier years, it was assumed that the species belonged to the family of Magnoliaceae, hence the name Chinese magnolia-vine.
 However, many differences in plant phenology between  Schisandra and members of Magnoliaceae led to the formation of Schisandraceae.